 Resin Jewelry Making: Explore Resin Artistry with Susan Lenart Kazmer’s Resin Alchemy

 You know those little sticky paper flags used to mark notable pages in books and mags?
-I used a whole pack on Susan Lenart Kazmer’s new Resin Alchemy book.
+I used a whole pack on Susan Lenart Kazmer’s book Resin Alchemy.
 A whole pack.
 That’s a lot of resin jewelry making inspiration!

 It’s the book of my dreams, really.
 Susan combines metal fabrication with resin jewelry making–along with every other jewelry-making supply and mixed-media treasure you can think of–to make invigorating, artistic resin jewelry that you long to touch, talk about, learn about, and own.
 Which is exactly what I am almost always hoping to do when I sit down at my workbench in the studio.